Comparing Frec to other direct indexing providers

 Frec vs. Wealthfront

-Key difference: Frec offers 100% direct indexing across 13 indices, while Wealthfront only supports direct indexing for US large-cap stocks, using ETFs for the rest of the portfolio.
-Frec also provides more granular customization, allowing you to exclude or add companies and sectors, and manage dividends.
-With as little as a 0.10% advisory fee and $20K minimum, Frec has options at less than half the cost of Wealthfront and with a five times less initial investment requirement it’s accessible to more investors.
+Key difference: Frec offers 100% direct indexing across 14 indices, while Wealthfront supports the S&P 500 and US Total Market stocks (which uses ETFs for some of the portfolio)4.
+Frec also provides more granular customization, allowing you to exclude or add companies and sectors and manage dividends.

 Why you might consider Frec